 My criteria for selecting these six was pretty straightforward.
 The comics/characters had to have some sort of origin tied to Africa, as well as had a reasonably consistent run of producing content.
 So with out further ado (did I spell that right?) in alphabetical order:

-6 African superhero comics to look out for in 2016
+6 African superhero comics to look out for

 1. Avonome – Comic Republic